 The speed of the fall of Kabul took everyone by surprise.
 Thousands rushed to Kabul airport to try to get on hastily arranged international relief flights.
 There were chaotic scenes.
 National governments and relief agencies struggled to meet and process evacuees when they arrived at short notice.
 Many Afghans fled by land into neighbouring countries, some making their way west, many remaining where they fled.

 Flights from Kabul arrived at many UK airports, particularly Heathrow.
-CAST staff were involved in the initial response at Heathrow Airport with other NHS staff from a range of organisations.
-The evacuation took place during the COVID-19 pandemic and many Afghans were placed in quarantine hotels and had to be visited to check on their health and wellbeing.
+CAST staff were involved in the initial response at Heathrow Airport alongside staff from a range of organisations.
+The evacuation took place during the COVID-19 pandemic and many Afghans were initially placed in quarantine hotels for a time-limited period, although some required emergency treatment on arrival and were taken to hospital.

-A very large number of displaced Afghans, over 1200, were placed in hotels in the London boroughs of Kensington and Chelsea and Westminster.
+Following quarantine, a very large number of displaced Afghans, over 1200, were placed in hotels across two central London councils – the Royal Borough of Kensington and Chelsea and Westminster City Council.
 CAST received funding from North West Thames NHS ICS to assess their mental health needs and to try to find ways of helping them.
-CAST formed a close partnership with the two local authorities and with local voluntary sector partners.
-The programme was difficult, time was short, migrants were being moved at short notice to other parts of the country and new ones arriving, the NHS had waiting lists for mental health services and many Afghans did not speak English.
-There was a shortage of trained staff with trauma experience and little money to pay for them.
+CAST formed a close partnership with the two councils and with local voluntary sector partners.

-The proactive approach was low cost, avoided many referrals to already overwhelmed services, made the best use of available human resources, could be planned and delivered quickly and ensured that many people who would otherwise have been missed got the services they needed.
-The partnership with local authorities and voluntary sector organisations showed the efficiencies that could be achieved with cross-agency working.
+The proactive outreach approach was low cost, avoided many referrals to already overwhelmed services, made the best use of available human resources, could be planned and delivered quickly and ensured that many people who would otherwise have been missed received the services they needed.
+The partnership with local councils and voluntary sector organisations showed the efficiencies that could be achieved with cross-agency working and how needs including but not restricted to mental health could effectively be addressed in a vulnerable population.

 Contact